jvillenap/CMS-Secured-by-Blockchain/5-webbApp/README.md

 ![](./images/oci-vbs-01.png)

-Next you have to click in the VBS instance **menu icon** and click in the **Access Service Instance**
+Next you have to click in the VBS instance **menu icon** and click in the **Access Service Instance** In case there is no instance yet created, created the instance, wait until gets created, and access to it.

 ![](./images/oci-vbs-02.png)